Teaching Philosophy

 Classroom teaching:

-Teaching Assistant: EESC GU4113 Introduction to Mineralogy (Summer A 2021)
+EESC GU4113 Introduction to Mineralogy (Summer A 2021, Columbia University, teaching assistant)

-Teaching Assistant: EESC GR6901 Research Computing for the Earth Sciences (Fall 2019)
+EESC GR6901 Research Computing for the Earth Sciences (Fall 2019, Columbia University, teaching assistant)

 Mentoring:

-Mentoring one undergraduate and two high school students assisting with my research in the LDEO fluids lab through the LDEO Secondary School Field Research Program (Summer 2019)
+Mentoring one undergraduate and two high school students assisting with my research in the LDEO fluids lab (Summer 2019, LDEO Secondary School Field Research Program)

 Pedagogical development: